-E-Commerce - (Electronic Commerce) The interchange of goods or commodities by
+E-Commerce - (Electronic Commerce) The interchange of goods or commodities by way of the Internet.

-Fiber - (Fiber Optic Cable) A physical transmission medium that uses light to transmit
+Fiber - (Fiber Optic Cable) A physical transmission medium that uses light to transmit data

 GIS - (Geographic Information System) Device for accurately surveying an area.

 Government Comprehensive Planning - The process by which laws and potential laws are discussed and planned.